 - Failure Set – Go all-out until you can’t complete another clean rep

-These set labels give context to your training and help you review your effort more accurately over time.
+These set labels give your workout sets purpose, allowing you to track progress and fatigue more accurately over time.

 How to Use Set Types in Jefit